MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extensibility-framework.md

 Components include a **launchpad** service used to invoke external runtimes and library-specific logic for loading interpreters and libraries.
 The launcher loads a language runtime, plus any proprietary modules.
 For example, if your code includes RevoScaleR functions, a RevoScaleR interpreter is loaded. **BxlServer** and **SQL Satellite** manage communication and data transfer with SQL Server.

-In Linux, SQL uses the **launchpadd** service to communicate with a separate launchpad process for each user.
+In Linux, SQL uses a **launchpadd** service to communicate with a separate launchpad process for each user.

 <a name="launchpad"></a>